ATTACHMENT OF BANK ACCOUNTS – NOT TO BE IN THE NATURE OF DRASTIC MEASURE FOR A TEMPORARY PERIOD AND CANNOT BE EXERCISED IN A ROUTINE MANNER

 = = = = = = = =

-e petitioner was ascertained.
+The High Court in respect of the first grievance of the petitioner that the Departmental authorities forcibly collected cheques even before the tax liability of the petitioner was ascertained.
 In this respect the High Court held that the action of the department cannot be countenanced.
 The collection of post dated cheques under coercion during raid is not permissible when no tax has been confirmed or crystallized.
 This is not to suggest that if the assessee voluntarily gives such cheques in order to avoid harsher measures of provisional attachment of premises, stock or bank accounts, the High Court held that the action of the authorities must fail in such a case.
 The High Court found that there did not appear to be any justification of the departmental authorities to collect and the petitioners to voluntarily give cheques.
 The High Court, therefore directed the department to return such cheques to the petitioner.
-Second grievance The second grievance of the petitioner is on the second show cause notice issued on the petitioner by the Department.
-The High Court found that the Adjudicating Authority had already issued a show cause notice on 27.02.

 = = = = = = = =